Hormesis: Meet The Stress That Makes You Physically & Mentally Stronger

 While we need more research to flesh out the perks, holding your breath for as long as is comfortable from time to time may be a good way to experience intermittent hypoxia and improve lung capacity, says Rountree.
 You can do this when you're sitting at your desk or lying in bed.
 For a more subtle approach, you can try box breathing, which involves inhaling through your nose for four seconds, holding it for four seconds, exhaling through your mouth for four seconds, then holding the exhalation for another four seconds.

 Saunas, hot baths, working out on a warm day, or even taking a hot yoga class are all ways to reap the benefits of heat.
-Sauna use, specifically, has been associated with reduced all-cause mortality risk; and periodic heat exposure, in general, can boost the expression of "heat shock" proteins in the body, which may help strengthen the immune system and promote longevity.
+Sauna use, specifically, has been associated with reduced all-cause mortality risk2; and periodic heat exposure, in general, can boost the expression of "heat shock" proteins3 in the body, which may help strengthen the immune system and promote longevity.

 Ice baths, cold showers, or even spending time outside when it's cold can be beneficial, too.
 Regular cold exposure has been shown to boost levels of certain immune cells, including cytotoxic T-cells, which play a role in killing virally infected cells and cancer cells, and it can significantly boost the life span of certain animals.
 Both heat and cold exposure have also been associated with mitochondrial biogenesis.